stratumauth/app/CONTRIBUTING.md

 ## Code / Features ⚙️

 Before submitting any code, please open an issue to discuss if the feature is relevant.

+### AI pull requests

+Any pull requests containing code generated primarily by a LLM will be closed.
+This applies if the author's contribution can be summed up as merely providing a prompt to a LLM without any real understanding of what they're doing.